Kanguros/kanguros.github.io/README.md

 ## Theme

-Currently used theme is [Semantic UI]().
-Many modifications have been made.
-In templates and css files.
+Currently used theme is [Clean Blog Theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog).
+Many modifications have been applied, in templates and css files.

 ## Workflow